***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 It’s Too Complicated

-Yes, without a roadmap creating a retirement savings plan can be daunting.
+Yes, without the best retirement plan, saving for retirement can be daunting.
 It’s hard to know where to even begin.
 This can often prevent people from taking action.

-With a good road map, you can make sure you:
+With the best retirement plan, you can make sure you:

 - can fully retire at age 65